energy-modelling-toolkit/Dispa-SET/README.md

 ### Description
 The Dispa-SET model is a unit commitment and dispatch model developed within the “Joint Research Centre” and focused on the balancing and flexibility problems in European grids.
 It is written in GAMS and coupled to Matlab and Excel for input/output data handling and visualization.
 The selected Mixed-Integer Linear Programming (MILP) solver is CPLEX.

+It is written in GAMS an Python (Pyomo) and uses csv files for input data handling.
+The optimisation is defined as a Linear Programming (LP) or Mixed-Integer Linear Programming (MILP) problem, depending on the desired level of accuracy and complexity.

 ### Features
-The model is expressed as a MILP problem.
+The model is expressed as an optimization problem.
 Continuous variables include the individual unit dispatched power, the shedded load and the curtailed power generation.
 The binary variables are the commitment status of each unit.
 The main model features can be summarized as follows:

 - Minimum and maximum power for each unit
 - Power plant ramping limits